coilysiren/images/readme.md

 docker run -it lynncyrin/base-image
 ```

-If you're looking at this repo and thinking "I want this, but slightly different", I encourage you to copy paste / fork (whichever you prefer) this repo and create your own!
+If you're looking at this repo and thinking "I want this, but slightly different", I encourage you to copy paste this repo and create your own!
 Personalize your base image like you'd personalize your laptop, or your living room ✨ Make all the changes you want!

 ## Status